gcarvellas/grand-archiver/README.md

-Readme:

-This bot is called the grand archiver.
+This bot is called the Grand Archiver.
 This bot has a number of commands, but first, here is how to setup the bot:
 -Each folder is a class in Java.
 I used eclipse to make this program.
 -You must download Discord JDA: https://github.com/DV8FromTheWorld/JDA -In the Main class, you must do the following: